If you still think Facebook and Twitter are the be-all and end-all of social media marketing tools, think again.

 - Validate your Rich Pins and apply to get them approved.

-Once your Rich Pins are approved by Pinterest, they will be out there for the entire Pinterest world to see, to repin, and to be directed to your site.
+Once your Rich Pins are approved by Pinterest, they will be out there for the entire Pinterest world to see.
+As users interact, the Pins will direct them to your site.

 I’m not telling you that you should think about using Rich Pins because it would help your business.
 I’m telling you that you NEED Rich Pins if you want to keep up in the crazy social media marketing world.

 The Fortune 500 companies are all using Rich Pins.
-Follow the big boys, and you’ll have the potential for some serious growth.
+Follow established brands, and you’ll have the potential for some serious growth.

 Mix Up Your Content

 The rule for all social media is to mix up your content.
-You will lose the interest of your followers and lose your chances of gaining any new ones if your content is static and not diverse enough.
+You will lose the interest of your followers and lose your chances of gaining any new ones if your content is static.

 Case Study: Benefit Cosmetics

-The official Benefit Cosmetics Pinterest does a great job of mixing up their content without stepping outside their niche.
-They have boards dedicated to their latest and hottest products, like “POREfessional Fam” and “Hoola Fam,” but also have a board just for “Behind-the-scenes at Benefit.”
+The official Benefit Cosmetics Pinterest does a great job of mixing up its content without stepping outside its niche.
+They have Boards dedicated to their latest and hottest products, like “POREfessional Fam” and “Hoola Fam,” but also have a Board just for “Behind-the-scenes at Benefit.”

-All of these boards relate to their cosmetic products; but, by giving “A PINK me-up for you!,” they aren’t just saying “buy our makeup,” but “see how our makeup can help you.”
+All of these Boards relate to their cosmetic products, but, by giving “A PINK me-up for you!,” they aren’t just saying “buy our makeup.”
+They say, “see how our makeup can help you.”

 Include a Direct Link to Your Site

-Not all of your pins are going to make sense as Rich Pins.
-(Product photos, events, and articles benefit from the added information provided with Rich Pins, but not all of your content will.)
+Not all your Pins are going to make sense as Rich Pins.
+Product photos, events, and articles benefit from the added information provided with Rich Pins, but not everything you post.

 It’s all about context.

-Even your inspirational pins need a link to your site because if one quote you posted last Tuesday changed one of your followers’ lives, they likely will want to check out your brand.
+Even your inspirational Pins need a link to your site because if one quote you posted last Tuesday changed one of your followers’ lives, they likely would want to check out your brand.
 If you have a link to take them to your site, they don’t have to go searching for information, and you increase the chances of them finding your site.